LeiLL/hello-world/README.md

 # hello-world
+The first time I came here was I'd just started my new styding as a software developer.
-The second time I'm is after I've finished my Diploma courses.
+The second time I'm here is after I've finished my Graduate Diploma of Coumputing courses.